mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Compromise scenarios, typically consist in a software adversary, which can maintain active adaptative compromise and arbitrarily change the behaviour of the client or service.
+Compromise scenarios, typically consist in a software adversary, which can maintain active adaptative compromise and arbitrarily change the behavior of the client or service.

 On the other hand, security goals consider that honest clients will always run the protocol according to its specification.
 This relies on